Artem-Gulyaev/flight-ctl/README.md

         Can formalize any arbitrary goal (like fuel economy, noisiness, travel time, etc.)

-The modeling process:

-* Load System
+# The System

-  Model is described by its current state and routines to compute the next state at time t + dt.
+System is described by its current state and routines to compute the next state at time t + dt.

 These routines include the laws of Physics as well as control system algorithms, resulting in the complex behaviour of the System with the aim of minimization loss function.

+Note: the control system algorithms can have some parameters (hyper-parameters), which are externally defined, as well as other parameters which the system identifies by itself at the runtime.
+Hyper parameters can be fixed, and can be adjustible within the training sequence.
+Something, like internal routines and hardcoded parameters are fixed for the system.

+System state vector: V(t)
+System description: {evolution routines}